Sedimentary budget: Coastal nourishment

 When a coastal environment is in sediment deficit, anthropogenic sediment nourishment is one way in which a balanced sedimentary budget can be maintained.
 This type of coastal erosion management has been adopted all over the world in order to preserve and protect.
 An example of this is at Mount Maunganui beach in the North Island of New Zealand which had been experiencing erosion, resulting in coastal dune retreat of almost 20 m.
 When ongoing dredging at the entrance to the Tauranga Harbour began, it was decided that the sediment removed would be used to re-nourish the Mt.
 Manganui beach.
 The sediment was deposited in the nearshore zone promoting beach accretion by offshore berm emplacement.
 Results show that most of the 80,000 m3 of sediment added to the nearshore zone made it to ashore to re-nourish the beach and even out the past sediment deficit.
 Nourishment of a coast can be regarded as a fast fix option to reversing a sediment deficit; however, it is important that nourishment is on-going in order to ensure the sedimentary budget remains balanced.

 Coastal protection

-When protecting the coastline it is important to understand the how the sedimentary budget can be affected when implementing appropriate coastal protecting techniques.
+When protecting the coastline it is important to understand how the sedimentary budget can be affected when implementing appropriate coastal protecting techniques.
 Often management plans for coastal erosion have seen the use of ‘hard’ engineering structures as a means of protecting the coastline from recession.
 In particular groynes which are used to trap the longshore drift of sediment that often deprives a beach.
 Groynes have the ability to change the coast's sediment budget, accreting up drift beaches but at the same time starving down drift beaches.
 This management approach is not used so much these days, with modern knowledge of coastal dynamics promoting the use of ‘soft’, natural approaches such as nourishment and preservation of natural systems such as dunes.